William C. Clayton: Law and political careers

-In 1859, Clayton commenced the practice of law in Romney.
+Following his graduation from the University of Virginia, Clayton studied law and he was admitted to the bar in Winchester, Virginia, around 1858.
+He relocated to Romney in 1859 and was admitted to the bar there.
+He was again admitted to the practice of law in Romney on May 12, 1866.
 He continued the practice of law during his tenure as the principal of the Romney Classical Institute.
-He relocated to Keyser in 1873 and established a law practice there.
+Clayton retook the oath to practice law in Romney in April 1872.
+He relocated to Keyser in the winter of 1873 and established a law practice there.
+However, he also continued to practice law in the counties of the South Branch Potomac River valley.
+Following his relocation to Keyser, Clayton became the oldest member of the Mineral County bar.

-On September 11, 1874, he was nominated as the West Virginia Democratic Party candidate for the West Virginia Senate seat at the party's Eleventh Senatorial District Convention in Petersburg.
+On September 11, 1874, he was nominated as the West Virginia Democratic Party candidate for the West Virginia Senate seat at the party's 11th Senate district convention in Petersburg.
 In November 1874 Clayton won his election to the senate seat and represented the district alongside R. B. Sherrard of Hardy County.
 Clayton first served in the West Virginia Legislature's 12th Legislative Session, which convened in Charleston on January 13, 1875, and adjourned on December 23, 1875.
-He served in the 13th Legislative Session of 1876, and in the 14th legislative session of 1877 when he served as senator from the Eleventh Senatorial District alongside David Pugh of Hampshire County.
+He served in the 13th Legislative Session of 1876, and in the 14th legislative session of 1877 when he served as senator from the 11th Senate district alongside David Pugh of Hampshire County.
 Clayton served in the state senate until 1879.
+During his tenure in the state senate, Clayton introduced and procured the passage of a bill creating the Independent School District of Keyser.
+He then became a member of the school district's board of commissioners to organize the district and its schools.